psmass/DDS-Data-model-Example/CommandResponse/README.md

 # **THIS DIRECTORY CONTAINS:**

-1. Three example implementations of a simple Master / Slave model using the Objective State pattern.
+1. Three example implementations of a simple Controller/Responder model using the Objective State pattern.
  	 - C++11 (modern C++) w/XML Application Creation & Dynamic Data
- 	 - C++98 (Traditional C++) with Programatic Entitiy creation and typed data (non-XML Application Creation)
+ 	 - C++98 (Traditional C++) with Programatic Entitiy creation and Compiled typed data (non-XML Application Creation)
  	 - Python w/SML Application Creation & Dynamic Data
 2. Discussion
 	 - Objective State pattern.
  	 - Controller / Device and Consumer / Service data command/Response Models.

-## **Implementation Example of a Master / Slave Model using the Objective State Pattern**
+## **Implementation Example of a Controller / Responder Model using the Objective State Pattern**

-The example coded here, will have a Master Controller and a Slave Device (where there could be many devices, but one logical controller), and use the Objective State Pattern (see below).
+The example coded here, will have a Controller and a Responding Device (where there could be many devices, but one logical controller), and use the Objective State Pattern (see below).

 To keep things simple, there are two topics: